abanser/DSI_Capstone/README.md

 #### Summary
- My Capstone project researches for a correlation between workout habits of the population of Austin, TX as modeled by Strava segment data and real estate prices as aggregated by Zillow.
+ My Capstone project researches the correlation between workout habits of the population of Austin, TX as modeled by Strava segment data and real estate prices as aggregated by Zillow.

 #### Background Research
  Several research studies have been done on the effect of proximity to parks and green spaces on real estate value.
 A few examples are listed below.